Fitness No Matter Where You Are

-Whether you are at-home, at the office or on-the-go, it’s important to incorporate fitness into your workday.
-That’s what the D.I.Y.
-Nation lifestyle is all about – exercise/nutrition where and when you can to stay healthy!
+Whether you are at home, at the office, or on the go, it’s important to incorporate fitness into your workday.
+That’s what it’s all about – exercise/nutrition where and when you can to stay healthy!
 Try these tips today!

-You get home from work, are dog-tired and the last thing you want to do it head out for a run.
+You get home from work, are dog-tired, and the last thing you want to do is head out for a run.
 Putting your feet up is so much more appealing.

 Well, if you’ve already incorporated fitness into your workday, you can rest those feet as long as you want.
 That is until your kids ask you for a ride to their friend’s house, and your spouse comes looking for dinner.

 How, exactly, can fitness be a “part” of your workday rather than an activity you do outside of work?

 Here are a few ways to get you started.
 Feel free to come up with your own strategies—you know your work environment best and what may work for you.

 Note: Looking for a corporate fitness platform?
 Check out PulseHIIT.

 How about updating your colleague on that new deal or getting her feedback on your proposal over a walk?
 In addition to getting some exercise, you won’t have the interruptions commonly found at your desk like your phone ringing, email messages popping up on your computer screen, and visits from co-workers.

 Furthermore, research shows exercise boosts creativity.
 It can remove your filter making you more likely to share that great idea with your colleague.

 Follow in the footsteps (literally!) of President Barak Obama and Silicon Valley executives who often have walking meetings.